-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification K-ESS2-2 Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.
-Engaging in Argument from Evidence: Explain phenomena based on observations of what is happening during investigations.
-(Construct an argument with evidence to support a claim) Biogeology and Human Impacts on Earth Systems Plants and animals can affect and change their environment.
+Standard Iowa Academic Standard in Science Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.
+Evidence: Biogeology and Human Impacts on Earth Systems Plants and animals can affect and change their environment.
 Examples of plants and animals changing their environment could include a squirrel digging in the ground to hide its food and that tree roots can break concrete.
 Systems and Systems Models: Identify parts of an object or organism, and that those parts work together in a system.